koii-network/task-thumbnail/README.md

 ## Testing

-Install dependencies using `yarn install`
+1. Install dependencies using `yarn install`

-Setup your `.env` using `cp .env.example .env`
+2. Setup your `.env` using `cp .env.example .env`

-Test with jest `yarn build && yarn test`
+3. Make sure redis is running (only required for service mode)

-or
+4. Test with node `yarn build && node test`

-Test with node `yarn build && node test`
+    - Or test with jest `yarn build && yarn test`